Salmela/particles/docs/specification.md

  * memory O(m)

 #### Quadtree
-The quadtree object inserts the particles into tree structure to speed up some of the common methods.
+The quadtree class inserts the particles into tree structure to speed up some of the common methods.

  * get\_at\_area O(log n + m)
  * get\_at\_point O(log n + m)